garethtdavies/zkAppPool/README.md

 This repo also contains some other scripts/examples that help in developing the zkApp pool.

 ## Delegation Program Oracle example
 A sample project that uses historical data from the [MinaExplorer GraphQL API](https://berkeley.graphql.minaexplorer.com/) in a zkApp to verify that a delegation program member has made the required payouts for an epoch.
 If they have, a transaction with an associated event will be broadcast.
-This can be subsequently read from data stored in an archive serve e.g. with a script such as [output.ts](https://github.com/garethtdavies/zkAppPool/blob/main/oracle/src/output.ts).
+This can be subsequently read from data stored in an archive server e.g. with a script such as [output.ts](https://github.com/garethtdavies/zkAppPool/blob/main/oracle/src/output.ts).
 For more details on the delegation program see [here](https://docs.minaprotocol.com/node-operators/foundation-delegation-program).

 The **lambda** folder contains an example of an oracle that uses an AWS serverless function, that signs the response from the GraphQL API.
 An example output is [here](https://xiyh2rxrqdnbv3jeaiscukkngi0rkili.lambda-url.us-west-2.on.aws/?publicKey=B62qpBVRzjqFcbzMk3JAFdjruMAoqdHyHiE9XNyshZ5NjGo2gY7CxZz&epoch=38) (could be slow the first time it is run).
 It takes as inputs a delegating public key and the epoch number.